remaskm/food-ordering-system/README.md

 Launch the app and log in as either a Customer or Admin.

 * **Customers** can browse meals, place orders, pay using their balance, and add feedback.
-* **Admins** can manage meals, view all orders, and access feedback analytics.
+* **Admins** can manage meals, view all orders, and access analytics.

 ### Example workflow for a Customer:

 1. Select meals and quantities.
 2. Submit the order.
 3. Make payment from balance.
-4. Leave feedback with a star rating and optional comment.
+4. Leave feedback with a star rating and comment.

 ## Business Logic Highlights